 Of course, most refugees dream of going home one day when it’s safe to do so.

-All refugees, including those who are resettled through the Gateway Protection Programme and the Vulnerable Persons Resettlement Scheme, are able to work and access mainstream services.
+All refugees, including those who are resettled through the Gateway Protection Programme, the Vulnerable Persons Resettlement Scheme and now the UK Resettlement Scheme are able to work and access mainstream services.

 - There is little difference between resettled refugees and refugees who are granted asylum.
 They are often fleeing the same conflicts and persecution.
 However, their journeys to safety are very different

 - Refugee resettlement and the asylum system are separate processes.
 Refugees who are resettled are usually identified as refugees in camps near to their country of origin, before being flown to the country where they are being resettled.
-In Britain, people who are resettled here are already recognised as refugees prior to their arrival in the country, and they do not go through the asylum system
+In the UK, people who are resettled here are already recognised as refugees prior to their arrival in the country, and they do not go through the asylum system

-- Under international law, anyone has the right to claim asylum in Britain.
-However, as with most other countries, a refugee has to have already arrived in Britain before they are able to make a claim for asylum
+- Under international law, anyone has the right to claim asylum in the UK.
+However, as with most other countries, a refugee has to have already arrived in the UK before they are able to make a claim for asylum

-- Britain offers no ‘asylum visa’ – this means there are very few safe ways for a refugee to reach Britain in order to claim asylum.
+- The UK offers no ‘asylum visa’ – this means there are very few safe ways for a refugee to reach the UK in order to claim asylum.
 Unlike resettled refugees, refugees who claim asylum in Britain have often undertaken perilous journeys in the hands of smugglers before arriving here